SpookyDooky/beluga/docs/v1.0/configuration/peristence.md

 ### Filesystem

 To configure the file system as a data store the following additional properties are required.
+Just a heads up do not move any of the files out of place unless also changing the configured folder.
+Otherwise, the engine won't be able to keep track of tasks properly.
 <br>
 <br>